Hypochlorites/react-message-app/README.md

 Connected to a firebase database for authentication, and the storage of users, dialogues, and messages.
 Various state variables are used to have the website affected by these database elements.
 Extensive use of react and firebase functions.
 Immense conditional rendering and error handling.
 Fully functional chat page.

 ## Todo:
   * Improve display of messages
+    * better timestamps
+    * usernames
+    * profile pictures
   * Optimize all functions and useEffects related to chatPage
     * especially the methods of getting usernames
   * Update homepage